 Try to battle depression and don’t get decent enough results when just using medication.

 To some it might sound like a really big commitment to do a bothersome coaching-thing for twelve weeks, but meeting for just a few times is often a disappointment if the issues are big.
 Big expectations, big problems and little time obviously won’t work for something complex.
 Behavioral changes take time.
-Long-term stress, exhaustion and/or long-term pain won’t disappear in a couple of weeks regardless of how hard we try.
+Long-term stress, exhaustion, depression and/or long-term pain won’t disappear in a couple of weeks regardless of how hard we try.
 12 weeks however, has shown to be able to do a tremendous impact.
 That doesn’t say you’re done in those weeks.
 Some are – but if you’re too long gone it might take more time.
-But you do however know how to keep going yourself afterwards.
+You do however know how to keep going yourself afterwards.
 It’s enough time to try, fail and try again, which is the nature of learning while having someone to ask, while you can get help – to eventually get enough room to succeed, relax and get a change in the always present underlying stress response.
 Doing this while also changing the behaviors that led there and changing the situation of the individual that might have been the cause of the behaviors in the first place gives a lovely chance of getting to a way better place in 12 weeks.
 In these weeks you start progressing, you’re suddenly on your way and know how to get to where you want to be and the way there.
 If it does take more time you generally don’t need anyone else for the journey.

 What’s the school book example of a client?